matsilva/whisper/README.md

 └── README.md                         # This file
 ```

-## Migration from Old Setup

-If you were using `docs/readme_cheatsheet.md`:
-- Replace manual steps with `./build-macos-apple-silicon.sh`
-- All dependencies and optimizations are included
-- Core ML conversion is automated

-If you were using manual CMake:
-- Use OS-specific build script instead
-- All optimizations are pre-configured
-- Models are automatically quantized

 ## Troubleshooting

 ### macOS Issues

 - **"libomp not found"**: Run `brew install libomp`
 - **Core ML compilation slow**: First run compiles model, subsequent runs are fast
 - **Python issues**: Delete `.venv` folder and re-run build script

 ### Linux Issues

 - **Missing dependencies**: Build script will prompt to install
 - **Slow compilation**: Ensure using all CPU threads (`-t $(nproc)`)
 - **Permission errors**: Make sure scripts are executable (`chmod +x`)

 ### General

 - **Model not found**: Run `./models/download-ggml-model.sh <model-name>`
 - **Out of memory**: Use smaller model or quantized version
 - **Slow inference**: Check if using all CPU threads (`-t` flag)